Mint-System/Odoo-Apps-Vertical-SaaS/license_website_sale/tests/TEST_INSTRUCTIONS.rst

+Setup webshop:

+- Install sale_subscription_disable_tokenization
+- Enable and publish the "Demo" payment provider
+- Enable "additional step in checkout"

 Product purchase:

-- Enable the "Demo" payment provider
-- Enable "additional step in checkout"
-- Configure the form and set reference to required
-- Add the comment field to the form
 - Open the webshop site
 - Add the product "Software License" to the cart
 - Go through the checkout process and finish the purchase